stripwax/SamPuzznic/README.md

 * Scoring including bonus calculation
 * bonus icon/animation  (an icon that shows 400, 600, 1000 to 2000 appears over the playing field when you get a bonus - with masking)
 * bonus icon/animation now using 1-pixel vertical scrolling
-* count of remaining tiles
+* bonus icon/animation now using colourizing bonus bitmaps!
 * sfx
 * Vertical sliders (90% complete) although still some bugs with pushing blocks onto/off existing stacks
 * "Clear" (you win) condition when all tiles have been matched